Asanio06/UnionFlightReader/README.md

 ### From Xplane :

-- [x] Can get Aircraft Speed
 - [x] Can get Aircraft name
 - [x] Can get Aircraft registration
-- [ ] Can get Aircraft groundSpeed
+- [x] Can get Aircraft Indicated Speed
-- [ ] Can get Aircraft indicatedSpeed
+- [x] Can get Aircraft groundSpeed
-- [ ] Can get Aircraft trueAirSpeed
+- [x] Can get Aircraft trueAirSpeed
 - [ ] Can get Aircraft heading
 - [ ] Can get Aircraft verticalSpeed
 - [ ] Can get Aircraft Position